-An assessment of Sylvan Terrace Water System source water was done by the Department of Health to determine the susceptibility of your sources to contaminants.
+An assessment of Sylvan Terrace Water System source water done by the Department of Health determines the susceptibility of your sources to contaminants.
 This is important because the assessment determined that the susceptibility of your water to contaminants is moderate.
-Based on this determination and past sampling results, the Department of Health granted Sylvan Terrace water system waivers which allowed reduced testing for Inorganic Chemicals (IOC) through 2019..
-A full waiver from testing for Volatile Organic Contaminants (VOC) was also granted.
+Based on this determination and past sampling results, the Department of Health granted Sylvan Terrace water system waivers which allows reduced testing for Inorganic Chemicals (IOC).
 New waivers will be applied for when offered by the Washington State Department of Health.